naseriax/sshcli/README.md

   - Run the tool by calling the binary.

 ## Installation
-You can download the latest binary for your OS/CPU architecture from the release section.
+- You can download the latest binary for your OS/CPU architecture from the release section.
+- Note that starting from release 20250808.0631 onward, the new variant is in-place which uses sqlite (No CGO required) to store passwords, encryption key and folder information.
+  + If the passwords.json file was being used, on the very first execution, the app will migrate the data automatically and pushes to the sshcli.db file.
+  + If the folderdb.json file was being used, on the very first execution, the app will migrate the data automatically and pushes to the sshcli.db file.
+  + console profiles are still managed using the json file but it will follow suite soon.

 ## Hints
 Use / to bring up the search field and find a host from the list more easily.